marbrex/tiw-data-analysis-project/README.md

 Content
 ---

-The project contents are in the `heart-attack-prediction-and-analysis.ipynb` Jupyter Notebook file.
+The project contents are in [this Jupyter Notebook file](./heart-attack-prediction-and-analysis.ipynb).

+- heart-attack-prediction-and-analysis.ipynb

 Dataset
 ---